canonical/lxd/doc/remotes.md

 Remote servers are a concept in the LXD command-line client.
 By default, the command-line client interacts with the local LXD daemon, but you can add other servers or clusters to interact with.

+If you are using the API, you can interact with different remotes by using their exposed API addresses.

 One use case for remote servers is to distribute images that can be used to create instances on local servers.
 See {ref}`remote-image-servers` for more information.